Cloud ERP Solutions: 25+ SaaS Systems Compared (2026)

 Challenges:

-3. Multi-tenancy: In a multi-tenant cloud environment, multiple customers share the same infrastructure.
-Whilst data is logically separated, vulnerabilities or misconfigurations could potentially expose data.
+Multi-tenancy: In a multi-tenant cloud environment, multiple customers share the same infrastructure.
+While data is logically separated, vulnerabilities or misconfigurations could potentially expose data.

-4. Downtime: Whilst cloud providers aim for high availability, there is always a risk of downtime, which could impact business operations.
+Downtime: While cloud providers aim for high availability, there's always a risk of downtime, which could impact business operations.

-5. Vendor Lock-in: If a cloud ERP vendor uses proprietary technology or formats, it may be challenging to migrate away or integrate with other systems.
+Vendor Lock-in: If a cloud ERP vendor uses proprietary technology or formats, it might be challenging to migrate away or integrate with other systems.

 Where is data hosted in a Cloud ERP system?

-1. Cloud Service Providers: Major cloud service providers such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and others have data centres spread across various regions globally.
-When a business opts for a Cloud ERP solution, the data may be stored in one of these data centres.
+Cloud Service Providers: Major cloud service providers like Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and others have data centres spread across various regions globally.
+When a business opts for a Cloud ERP solution, the data might be stored in one of these data centres.

-2. Regional Availability: These cloud providers typically offer multiple 'regions', and within each region, there are multiple 'availability zones'.
+Regional Availability: These cloud providers typically offer multiple "regions", and within each region, there are multiple "availability zones".
 A region refers to a specific geographic area, and an availability zone is a data centre within that region.
 For redundancy and high availability, data can be replicated across multiple availability zones within a region or even across regions.

-3. Data Residency and Compliance: Due to data sovereignty laws and regulations in various countries, businesses may have specific requirements about where their data can be stored.
-For instance, a company operating in the UK or European Union may prefer (or be required) to store its data within the UK or EU to comply with UK GDPR.
+Data Residency and Compliance: Due to data sovereignty laws and regulations in various countries, businesses might have specific requirements about where their data can be stored.
+For instance, a company operating in the UK or European Union might prefer (or be required) to store its data within the UK or EU to comply with UK GDPR.
 Cloud providers often allow clients to choose specific regions for data storage to meet these requirements.

-5. Hybrid Clouds: In a hybrid cloud setup, some data may be stored on-premises (in the business's own data centre), and some may be stored in the cloud.
+Hybrid Clouds: In a hybrid cloud setup, some data might be stored on-premises (in the business's own data centre), and some might be stored in the cloud.
 The distribution of data depends on the specific architecture and requirements of the business.

-6. Vendor-Specific Solutions: Some ERP vendors may have their own cloud infrastructure rather than relying on major cloud providers such as AWS or Azure.
+Vendor-Specific Solutions: Some ERP vendors might have their own cloud infrastructure rather than relying on major cloud providers like AWS or Azure.
 In such cases, the data is stored in the vendor's data centres, and the locations would be specified in the service agreement.

 Compare ERP Cloud Software Solutions